pixelfed-glitch/docs/running-pixelfed/docker/runtimes.md

 ## Apache  <Badge type="tip" text="Recommended" />

 ::: tip RECOMMENDED
-This is the default *and* recommended runtime for almost all single-server Pixelfed instances, as it has fewer moving parts, simplified operational model, and strikes a good balance between performance, features, and convenience.
+This is the default *and* recommended runtime by the official Pixelfed project.
+It is also the most stable, as it has fewer moving parts, simplified operational model, and strikes a good balance between performance, features, and convenience.
 :::

 Building a custom Pixelfed Docker image using `Apache` + `mod_php` can be achieved the following way.